BetaGeoModel#

 BetaGeoModel.load(fname)

-Creates a ModelBuilder instance from a file, Loads inference data for the model.
+Create a ModelBuilder instance from a file.

-BetaGeoModel.predict(X_pred[, extend_idata])
+BetaGeoModel.predict([X, extend_idata])

-Uses model to predict on unseen data and return point prediction of all the samples.
+Use a model to predict on unseen data and return point prediction of all the samples.

-BetaGeoModel.predict_posterior(X_pred[, ...])
+BetaGeoModel.predict_posterior([X, ...])

 Generate posterior predictive samples on unseen data.

-BetaGeoModel.predict_proba(X_pred[, ...])
+BetaGeoModel.predict_proba([X, ...])

 Alias for predict_posterior, for consistency with scikit-learn probabilistic estimators.